-Ramen made with ginger, shallots, garlic and duck fat (easy to find at Whole Foods) and adds richness, and topped with tons of fresh vibrant vegetables over satisfying ramen noodles.
+This Duck Fat Ramen is made with ginger, shallots, garlic, and duck fat, which is easy to find at Whole Foods.
+It is topped with fresh vibrant vegetables ladled over ramen noodles.

 Using duck fat to make ramen is a really easy way to add a lot of flavor with minimal effort.
-Duck fat can be found at Whole Foods, enabling you to throw this super tasty dish full of healthy vegetables together in 30 minutes.
+Duck fat can be found at Whole Foods, enabling you to throw this super tasty dish full of healthy vegetables together fairly quickly.
 The duck fat adds a ton of richness, which leaves room to focus on adding heaps of fresh vegetables over those satisfying curly noodles.

 When visiting some of my old college roommates in Florida recently, they took me to a restaurant in walking distance that had the most incredible ramen.
 One of the things that stood out about this ramen was that it was made with duck fat.
-Almost a year later, and on the road in Austin, TX, I tried making this at “home” (aka our 2 month long Airbnb as we travel around the country).
-It was so, so good, and saved so much time in the cooking process, not having to cook or prepare any meat.
+Almost a year later, and on the road in Austin, TX, I tried making this at “home” (aka our 2 month Airbnb stay as we travel around the country).
+It was so good and saved so much time in the process, not having to cook or prepare any meat.

 Ingredients